-Sophia studied psychology in Berlin and her interests are neuropsychology and clinical and cognitive neuroscience.
-Currently, she researches how virtual environments can be used to study spatial navigation in aging and neurodegeneration.
-She does her PhD at the Berlin School of Mind and Brain and is a 0-year student at the Max Planck School of Cognition.
+Sophia studied psychology in Berlin and does her PhD at the Berlin School of Mind.
+Her interests are neuropsychology and clinical and cognitive neuroscience.
+Currently, she researches how virtual environments and mixed reality can be used to study, diagnose, and treat spatial navigation impairment in acquired brain injury.

 Amy holds degrees in Behavioral Neuroscience (BSc) and Medical Neuroscience (MSc).
 She joined the lab in 2019 and currently investigates functional connectivity in multiple sclerosis and methodological approaches to assess brain signal complexity.
 Amy is interested in using computational methods to study altered network dynamics and states of consciousness in patients with neuropsychiatric disease and pharmacologically-induced models.

 Katia is a medical student at Charité University Berlin and joined the lab in December 2020.
 She is currently working on her medical doctoral project investigating long-term cognitive outcomes in patients after Sars-CoV-2 infection via neuropsychological testing and magnetic resonance imaging.

 Nina is a psychology student at HU Berlin and started working in the SFB 1315 inFebruary 2021 as a Research Assistant.
 She is engaged in various research activities on spatial navigation and memory consolidation and focuses on testing participants, data collection and analysis.